Master of Legal Studies

 The MLS in Indigenous Peoples law can be completed online in two years of part-time study.

-MASTER OF LEGAL STUDIES IN ENERGY AND NATURAL RESOURCES (ON CAMPUS)
+MASTER OF LEGAL STUDIES IN ENERGY AND NATURAL RESOURCES (ONLINE)

 OU Law is at the forefront in its offering of legal courses focused on energy and natural resources.
 With many energy and natural resources companies headquartered in Oklahoma, OU Law sends a large number of graduates into energy-related fields and practices every year.
 OU Law prepares students to be leaders in energy and natural resources law and policy, assisting in the sustainable development of all forms of energy and natural resources in an environmentally responsible manner.